Yebbi/PINC/README.md

+# p-Poisson surface reconstruction in curl-free flow from point clouds

-This repository contains the official Pytorch implementation for the **NeurIPS 2023 paper "p-Poisson surface reconstruction in irrotational flow from point clouds"**
+This repository contains the official Pytorch implementation for the **NeurIPS 2023 paper "p-Poisson surface reconstruction in curl-free flow from point clouds"**

 by Yesom Park, Taekyung Lee, Jooyoung Hahn, and Myungjoo Kang